-SMS Description go online sim 1 Switch the mobile WAN to the SIM1. go online sim 2 Switch the mobile WAN to the SIM2.
-Models with one SIM slot will switch the settings for inserted SIM to the settings configured for the 2nd SIM. go online Switch the router to the online mode. go offline Switch the router to the off line mode. set out0=0 Set the binary output to 0. set out0=1 Set the binary output to 1. set profile std Set the standard profile.
+SMS Description go online sim 1 Switch the mobile WAN to the SIM1. go online sim 2 Switch the mobile WAN to the SIM2. go online Switch the router to the online mode. go offline Switch the router to the off line mode. set out0=0 Set the binary output to 0. set out0=1 Set the binary output to 1. set profile std Set the standard profile.
 This change is permanent. set profile alt1 Set the alternative profile 1.
 This change is permanent. set profile alt2 Set the alternative profile 2.
-This change is permanent.

-SMS Description set profile alt3 Set the alternative profile 3.
+This change is permanent. set profile alt3 Set the alternative profile 3.
 This change is permanent. reboot Reboot the router. get ip Respond with the IP address of the SIM card.

-Table 59: Control SMS
+Table 63: Control SMS